gvwilson/querynomicon/CONTRIBUTING.md

 ## Colophon

--   The colors in this theme
-    are lightened versions of those used in [classic Canadian postage stamps][stamps].
-    The art in the title is by [Danielle Navarro][navarro_danielle] and used with her gracious permission.

 -   The CSS files used to style code were obtained from [highlight-css][highlight_css];
     legibility was checked using [WebAIM WAVE][wave].